vtenfys/reaware/README.md

 **Note:** Your app must be built in development mode for React DevTools to function.

+Sometimes, the app may start before React DevTools are ready.
+If this occurs, right-click in the app window and select "Reload app".
+After reloading, React DevTools will connect.

-To run the app in production mode, run the following command:
+**To run the app in production mode**, run the following command:

 ```sh
 pnpm start